googleapis/kiosk/app/README.md

 # Kiosk Android App

-The Kiosk app runs on Android phones or an [Android Things](https://developer.android.com/things/) device with suitable display hardware, such as the NXP i.MX7D Starter Kit.
+The kiosk app runs on Android phones or an [Android Things](https://developer.android.com/things/) device with suitable display hardware, such as the NXP i.MX7D Starter Kit.
 (TODO: Android Things version isn't yet complete).

 When you run the application if will try to register itself as a new kiosk.
-Once registered, you may use the Kiosk API to send content to the device.
+Once registered, you may use the kiosk API to send content to the device.

 ## Running